Carol Sigelman, Psychological and Brain Sciences Department Chair

-Another year gone by—and another Department of Psychology newsletter full of faculty, students, alumni and their achievements to share with you.
+Another year gone by—and another Department of Psychological and Brain Sciences newsletter full of faculty, students, alumni and their achievements to share with you.
 This past year, the faculty completed an analysis of where we are as a department and where we want to go.
 The plan addressed everything from how we can increase support for our doctoral students to what to do about poor old Building GG (which many feel is unworthy of its wonderful occupants).

 The wishes of a recent BA graduate meshed perfectly with another part of our strategic plan (see “Anonymous Donor” story below).
 We are currently plotting how to use her generous gift to enhance undergraduate research and community service internship opportunities—hands on, skill-building experiences that will better position students for careers in research or professional practice.
 As part of the initiative, we will also add more career-related content to courses and offer more specialized career advising sessions.
 Notable here is a small Engaged Liberal Arts grant awarded this year by Columbian College to Drs.
 Cindy Rohrbeck and Christina Gee.
 They will use it to beef up career-preparation activities in Psyc 3170, Clinical Psychology—with help from the GW Career Center.